-The Hemophilia and Thrombosis Treatment Center, directed by Courtney Thornburg, M.D., is one of more than 130 centers in the country specializing in the diagnosis and treatment of individuals with bleeding disorders.
+The Hemophilia and Thrombosis Treatment Center, directed by Hilda Ding, M.D., M.S. is one of more than 150 centers in the country specializing in the diagnosis and treatment of individuals with bleeding and clotting disorders.
+This multidisciplinary team-based approach currently serves >30,000 people with complex, serious and rare blood disorders.
 The Hemophilia and Thrombosis Center is part of a federally funded network of hemophilia treatment centers supported by the federal Maternal Child Health Bureau and Centers for Disease Control and Prevention.

-Studies from the Centers for Disease Control show a 40 percent lower mortality (death) rate and a 50 percent lower hospitalization rate for males receiving care at a federally designated hemophilia treatment center.
-(Read more about hemophilia treatment centers.)
+Studies from the Centers for Disease Control show a 40 percent lower mortality (death) rate and a 60 percent lower hospitalization rate for patients receiving care at a federally designated hemophilia treatment center.

 Comprehensive Care

-Healthcare professionals in our center provide comprehensive care for approximately 400 children in San Diego and the surrounding area with hemophilia, von Willebrand disease and platelet disorders.
-(For more information about hemophilia, read our frequently asked questions.)
+Healthcare professionals in our center provide comprehensive care for approximately 500 children in San Diego and the surrounding area with hemophilia, von Willebrand disease, rare factor deficiencies, and platelet disorders, as well as those with clotting disorders.
+For more information, read our frequently asked questions.)

-As we believe that a family-centered, comprehensive treatment approach is essential to providing the highest quality care, we have a multidisciplinary team that includes board-certified hematology/oncology physicians, nurse practitioners, nurses, social workers, geneticists, psychologists, and physical therapists who specialize in the care of individuals with bleeding disorders.
+As we believe that a family-centered, comprehensive treatment approach is essential to providing the highest quality care, we have a multidisciplinary team that includes board-certified hematology/oncology physicians with additional subspecialty training in bleeding and clotting disorders, nurse practitioners, nurses, social workers, geneticists, psychologists, child life specialists, dietitians and physical therapists who specialize in the care of individuals with these rare blood disorders.

 Patient-Centered Research

 In addition to comprehensive care, the Hemophilia and Thrombosis Center is active in clinical research, participating in national outcomes studies and data collection on major complications of hemophilia, including joint disease and bloodborne viruses.
-We are also involved in clinical trials on the latest and most promising therapies.
+We are also involved in both investigator-initiated and industry-sponsored clinical trials on the latest and most promising therapies.

 Education & Advocacy